 Save Money by Increasing Attic Insulation in Roanoke

-Having the correct amount of insulation in your attic can make your Roanoke home more pleasant throughout the year.
-Better energy efficiency could also help you save money on energy bills.
+Having the correct amount of insulation in your attic can make your Roanoke home more pleasant all year long.
+Better energy efficiency could also help you save money on energy expenses.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
-If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health discovered it would slash electric consumption by 37 billion kilowatts.
-That’s enough electricity to power 3.4 million American homes annually!
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health found it would slash electric consumption by 37 billion kilowatts.
+That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Insulation?